JMTamayo/redis-producer-rust/README.md

     export $(grep -v '^#' .env | xargs)
 ```

-## 5. Use the following commands to check, build and run the proyect:
+## 5. Use the following commands to verify, compile and run the project:
 ```
     cargo check
     cargo build